appsmithorg/appsmith-docs/website/docs/packages/reference/query-module.md

 <dd>

-The input property enables you to pass dynamic values from your app to the query module.
-With inputs, you can incorporate dynamic data retrieval based on user interactions or other widget bindings.
+The input property lets you pass dynamic values from your app to the query module, which allows you to update data based on user interactions or widget bindings.

 You cannot edit the **Inputs** name or query configuration directly from the App.
 You can pass different values to the available inputs at runtime using the `.run()` function.
 The values passed through `.run()` will take precedence over the default values set on the module instance page.